Continuous logistic Gaussian random measure fields for spatial distributional modelling: Logistic Gaussian random measures and measure fields

 \begin{proof} Let us consider such a $\proc{Y}{\xX, t}{(\xX, t) \in D \times \xI}$ and denote by $N$ the $P$-null set where $Y$ is not the positive representer of the Radon-Nikodym derivative of $\SLGPM{\xX}{}$ for all $\xX \in D$.
-We define $\proc{Z}{\xX, t}{(\xX, t) \in D \times \xI}$ by:
+We define $Z=\proc{Z}{\xX, t}{(\xX, t) \in D \times \xI}$ by:

-By construction, $Z$ is RF that is exponentially integrable alongside $\xI$, and $\slogt[Z]$ is indistinguishable from $Y$.
-It follows from proposition~\ref{prop:charac_RMF} that L-RPMF$(Z)$ is indistinguishable from $\Xi$. \end{proof}
+By construction, $Z$ is a RF that is exponentially integrable alongside $\xI$, and $\slogt[Z]$ is indistinguishable from $Y$.
+It follows from Proposition~\ref{prop:charac_RMF} that LRPMF$(Z)$ is indistinguishable from $\Xi$. \end{proof}

-Therefore, L-RPMFs are quite a general object, and can model a wide class of RPMFs.
-However, in practice we will generally construct our models by specifying a $Z$, and transforming it to obtain the corresponding SLPs/L-RPMFs.
-Next, we will focus on L-RPMFs induced by GPs.
+Therefore, LRPMFs are quite general objects, capable of modeling a wide class of RPMFs.
+In practice, we typically construct our models by specifying a $Z$, and then transforming it to obtain the corresponding SLPs or LRPMFs.
+In the following section, we will focus specifically on LRPMFs induced by Gaussian Processes.